 Antivirus vendors will blame any delays of their own on Microsoft's historic failure to cooperate.
 Vendors may even warn users to stay away from Windows 98 "until the cavalry arrives."
 (Fear sells antivirus software, you know.)
 Even if Microsoft does cooperate, vendors will warn folks to upgrade their antivirus software before installing the "dangerous combination" of Windows 98 & Outlook 98.
 Oh, and they'll still blame their own delays on Microsoft.

 Microsoft's Plus 98 bundling agreement with Network Associates (formerly McAfee) may create more negative publicity.
 I strongly suspect the bundled antivirus software will require a major upgrade when email macro viruses appear.
 Like I said: it's a no-win situation for the folks in Redmond.

 Thanks to the media's fetish for virus stories, we can expect to see unprecedented news coverage after the first such virus comes to light.
-Numerous pseudo-experts will get 15 nanominutes of
+Numerous pseudo-experts will get 15 nanominutes of fame when they:

 Antivirus vendors will present their own experts to any journalist willing to quote them.
 Frenzied reporting will propagate old myths, generate new hysteria, ...

 In the end, frightened users will clamor for updated antivirus software and will believe pseudo-experts who claim "the Good Times virus is no longer a hoax."
 (According to this "some equals all" fallacy, the entire hoax becomes true if any part of it becomes true.)
 Oh, and antivirus vendors will sell a lot of software.

 Virus authors with a sense of irony will put their handiwork in messages with subject lines such as "Good Times," "Win a Holiday," and "Penpal Greetings."
 The first malicious email macro virus will probably say "New virus alert!" in the subject line while the second one probably will say "Returned email: unable to deliver."